-All sitting MPs would get ticket, wait and watch for Mandya seat: Yeddyurappa
+All sitting MPs to get ticket, wait and watch for Mandya seat: Yeddyurappa

 Bengaluru, Mar 13: Karnataka BJP President BS Yeddyurappa said all the 16 sitting BJP MPs will get ticket to contest the upcoming Lok Sabha elections.

-In a press conference held by the state leadership in Bengaluru, BS Yeddyurappa will take part in the BJP core committee on March 15 and the first list likely to be released on March 16.
+In a press conference held by the state leadership in Bengaluru, BS Yeddyurappa said he would take part in the BJP core committee on March 15 and the first list likely to be released on March 16.

 He said the the saffron party will got to people of the state with achievements of the Modi government, failure of the Congress-Janata Dal (Secular) alliance and achievements the previous BJP government in the state.